Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-In multi-agent reinforcement learning, the behaviors that agents learn in a single Markov Game (MG) are typically confined to the given agent number (\ie, population size).
-Every single MG induced by varying population sizes may possess distinct optimal joint strategies and game-specific knowledge, which are modeled independently in modern multi-agent algorithms.
-In this work, we focus on creating agents that generalize across population-varying MGs.
-Instead of learning a unimodal policy, each agent learns a policy set that is formed by effective strategies across a variety of games.
-We propose \textit{Meta Representations for Agents} (MRA) that explicitly models the game-common and game-specific strategic knowledge.
-By representing the policy sets with multi-modal latent policies, the common strategic knowledge and diverse strategic modes are discovered with an iterative optimization procedure.
-We prove that as an approximation to a constrained mutual information maximization objective, the learned policies can reach Nash Equilibrium in every evaluation MG under the assumption of Lipschitz game on a sufficiently large latent space.
-When deploying it at practical latent models with limited size, fast adaptation can be achieved by leveraging the first-order gradient information.
-Extensive experiments show the effectiveness of MRA on both training performance and generalization ability in hard and unseen games.
+In multi-agent reinforcement learning, the behaviors that agents learn in a single Markov Game (MG) are typically confined to the given agent number.
+Every single MG induced by varying the population may possess distinct optimal joint strategies and game-specific knowledge, which are modeled independently in modern multi-agent reinforcement learning algorithms.
+In this work, our focus is on creating agents that can generalize across population-varying MGs.
+Instead of learning a unimodal policy, each agent learns a policy set comprising effective strategies across a variety of games.
+To achieve this, we propose \textit{Meta Representations for Agents} (MRA) that explicitly models the game-common and game-specific strategic knowledge.
+By representing the policy sets with multi-modal latent policies, the game-common strategic knowledge and diverse strategic modes are discovered through an iterative optimization procedure.
+We prove that by approximately maximizing the resulting constrained mutual information objective, the policies can reach Nash Equilibrium in every evaluation MG when the latent space is sufficiently large.
+When deploying MRA in practical settings with limited latent space sizes, fast adaptation can be achieved by leveraging the first-order gradient information.
+Extensive experiments demonstrate the effectiveness of MRA in improving training performance and generalization ability in challenging evaluation games.